Traditional chiefs of Palau: Ibedul

 Ibedul is a title given to the high chief of Koror, in Palau, who is also the head of the Idid clan.
-Koror is the most populated state with approximately 64% of Palauans living there as of 2020 and so historically bearers of the title were sometimes erroneously referred to as "Kings of Pelew" despite them not having authority over all of modern-day Palau.
+Koror is the most populated state with approximately 64% of Palauans living there as of 2020.
+Historically, bearers of the title were sometimes erroneously referred to as "Kings of Pelew" despite them not having authority over all of modern-day Palau.